graeme-walker/emailrelay-build/emailrelay-src/README.rst

 run *emailrelay.exe* or *emailrelay-textmode.exe* from the zip file without going through the installation process.

-To use E-MailRelay in store-and-forward mode use the *-\ -as-server* option to start the storage daemon in the background, and then do delivery of spooled messages by running with *-\ -as-client*.
+To use E-MailRelay in store-and-forward mode use the *--as-server* option to start the storage daemon in the background, and then do delivery of spooled messages by running with *--as-client*.

 .. image:: serverclient.png
    :alt: serverclient.png